MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-20000.md

 These release notes describe the improvements and known issues in SQL resource provider version 2.0.00.x.

 ## Build reference
 Starting from this release, SQL resource provider becomes a standard Azure Stack Hub value-add RP.
-If you want to get access to the SQL resource provider in Azure Stack Hub marketplace, [open a support case](../operator/azure-stack-help-and-support-overview.md) to add your subscription to the allow list.
+If you want to get access to the SQL resource provider in Azure Stack Hub marketplace, [open a support case](../operator/azure-stack-help-and-support-overview.md) to add your subscription to the allowlist.

 The resource provider has a minimum corresponding Azure Stack Hub build.
 The minimum Azure Stack Hub release version required to install this version of the SQL resource provider is listed below.